 '''

-// Any number greater than zero will enable the cache.

-cpds.setMaxStatements(20);

-// Set other DataSource properties

-cpds.setDatabaseName("mydb");

-cpds.setCreateDatabase("create");

-cpds.setUser("user");

-cpds.setPassword("mypass");

-cpds.setServerName("localhost");

 cpds.setPortNumber(1527);

 // This physical connection will have JDBC statement caching enabled.

-javax.sql.PooledConnection pc = cpds.qetPooledConnection();
+javax.sql.PooledConnection pc = cpds.getPooledConnection();

 // Create a logical connection.

 java.sql.Connection con = pc.getConnection();

 // Interact with the database.

 java.sql.PreparedStatement ps = con.prepareStatement(

 "select from myTable where id = ?");

 ps.close(); // Inserts or returns statement to the cache

 con.close();

 // The next logical connection can gain from using the cache.

 con = pc.getConnection();

 // This prepare causes a statement to be fetched from the local cache.

 PreparedStatement ps = con.prepareStatement(

 "select from myTable where id = ?");

 // To dispose of the cache, close the connection.

 pc.close();

 '''